danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/docs/Principles.md

 Command help messages don't conform to a language, not even a markup one.
 There's no point in following conventions designed for those languages.

-This is a syntax made with `bat` in mind, and we assign our scopes to _overfit_ the themes included with `bat`.
+This is a syntax made with `kit` in mind, and we assign our scopes to _overfit_ the themes included with `kit`.

 Because syntax themes target some scopes and ignore some others (leaving them with the default foreground color), the syntax assigns multiple scopes to every token class.